LiamYoungRWO/JS-Fresher/README.md

 ## Projects and Exercises

 Throughout the course, several hands-on projects and exercises are provided to apply the concepts learned.
-Here are some of the projects I've worked on:
+Projects are as follows:

 - Calculator Application
 - Todo List